 Revenue is recognised when control passes to the customer, which occurs at a point in time when the metal in concentrate is physically transferred onto a vessel or other delivery mechanism.
 The revenue is measured at the amount to which the Company expects to be entitled, being the estimate of the price expected to be received, i.e., the previous 10 working days London Metal Exchange (LME), and a corresponding trade receivable is recognised.
 For these provisional pricing arrangements, any future changes that occur over the QP are embedded within the provisionally priced trade receivables and are, therefore, within the scope of IFRS 9 and not within the scope of IFRS 15.
 Given the exposure to the commodity price, these provisionally priced trade receivables will fail the cash flow characteristics test within IFRS 9 and will be required to be measured at fair value through profit or loss from initial recognition until the date of settlement.
-These subsequent changes in fair value are recognised on the face of statement of profit or loss and other comprehensive income in each period as part of revenue.
-Such amounts are then presented separately in the notes from revenue from contracts with customers as part of 'Movement in provisional revenue'.
+These subsequent changes in fair value are recognised on the face of statement of profit or loss and other comprehensive income in each period as part of 'Movement in provisional revenue'.
 Changes in fair value over, and until the end of, the QP, are estimated by reference to updated forward market prices for copper and zinc as well as taking into account relevant other fair value considerations as set out in IFRS 13, including interest rate and credit risk adjustments.
 The revenue is established at the time of discharge at the port of destination by reference to open market average metal prices ruling during the contractual quotation period (QP) and independent assays agreed between buyer and seller.